welaika/welaika-suspenders/README.md

 ## Installation

-First ensure you have PostgreSQL, npm and yarn.
+First ensure you have PostgreSQL, npm, yarn and chromedriver

     $ brew install postgresql
     $ brew install node
     $ npm install npm@latest -g # To update npm if you have already installed it
     $ brew install yarn
+    $ brew casks install chromedriver

 then install the suspenders gem: